Written For ParentCircle Website new design update

 Children are open to new ideas and suggestions if they find them exciting.
-Giving them a long lecture on value of patience and expecting them to be motivated to follow your advice like a perfect student is asking too much from them.
+Giving them a long lecture on the value of patience and expecting them to be motivated to follow your advice like a perfect student is asking too much from them.
 I discovered that my daughter would be interested in developing resilience if she found the waiting experience somewhat novel, rewarding, and entertaining.
-Therefore, whenever I ask her to wait for something, I try to keep her happily occupied through new ideas, creative activities, songs and games.
-That ways she does not feel alone in the waiting experience and has started looking forward to it.
+Therefore, whenever I ask her to wait for something, I try to keep her happily occupied through new ideas, creative activities, songs, and games.
+That way she does not feel alone in the waiting experience and has started looking forward to it.

 What you can do right away to introduce an element of fun during waiting:

 Being a role model

 It is a common trend among parents to give long lectures to children highlighting their impatience and nagging them to be tolerant.
 But the little ones don't care much about such lectures in fact they end up feeling all the more annoyed, resentful, and defiant making the least attempt to bring a change in themselves.
 Actions are always more powerful than words and therefore one of the best ways of getting through them is practicing what we intend to preach.
 Motivating my daughter to wait peacefully became easier as I started working hard on myself to be serene at home and made efforts to deal with her calmly on all matters.
 When I don't lose my cool during stressful times, she seems to value it, look up to it, and tries to imbibe it in her own way.

 What you can do right away to inspire your child to develop self-control: